 Computational Chemistry

 The UNT Chemistry Department is the home of one of the largest computational chemistry groups in the country.
-This growth has resulted in the formation of the Center for Advanced Scientific Computing and Modeling (CASCaM) in 2005, which encompasses faculty from multiple areas of science and engineering.
+Computational Chemistry uses computer simulations to study properties and structures.

 Faculty participants in computational chemistry research include: